jawrainey/GabberAPI/gabber/api/README.md

     }
 ```

+**Actions:**

+- Emails the user a welcome message.

 **Errors**

-- `AUTH_INCORRECT_PASSWORD`: The password you provided for that email is invalid.
+- `TOKEN_EXPIRED`: The token provided has expired; default length is one week.
-- `AUTH_FULLNAME_REQUIRED`: A full name is required to register.
-This is for others to identify you.
-- `AUTH_EMAIL_DOES_NOT_EXIST`: A user with that account does not exist.
-- `AUTH_EMAIL_REQUIRED`: An email address is required to register.
-This is your username.
-- `AUTH_INVALID_EMAIL`: The email address provided is invalid.
+- `TOKEN_404`: The token provided is invalid.
-- `AUTH_PASSWORD_REQUIRED`: A password is required to register
-- `AUTH_PASSWORD_LENGTH`: The password must be at least 12 characters long
+- `ALREADY_VERIFIED`: The magic URL has already been used to verify the account.

 </details>

 <details>